sassoftware/quickstart-sas-viya-gcp/README.md

         (Optional)
         - File: templates/vms.jinja
-            - machineType: Set to minimum configuration for each VM.
+            - machineType: This is set to minimum configuration for each VM.
               For a complete list of machines available run: gcloud compute machine-types list
-            - key: startup-script
-              In the value: section enter the OLCROOTPW and OLCUSERPW passwords.
-              Used for initial identity for SAS Viya adminuser and sasuser

     - To deploy templates run the following command where STACK represents the name of your deployment:
         gcloud deployment-manager deployments create STACK --config <PATH to quickstart-sas-viya-gcp/templates>/sas-viya-config.yaml --automatic-rollback-on-error